What Is Soriatane (Acitretin)?

 - skin infections

+This is not an exhaustive list of side effects experienced by those taking Soriatane.
 Let your healthcare provider know if you have any side effects that are severe or will not go away.
 They will be able to advise you about how to deal with them, and can lower your dosage or stop treatment altogether if needed.
-Although Soriatane can cause many different side effects, it is still one of the safest systemic treatments for psoriasis2.

 Can Soriatane (acitretin) be used with other treatments or drugs?